It's good to go through the Exchange Hybrid test plan checklist and test all the…

 [PS] C:\>Enable-RemoteMailbox -Identity "Ali Tajran" -RemoteRoutingAddress "Ali.Tajran@exoip.mail.onmicrosoft.com"

-After running the command, the output is giving us the following errors:
+After running the command, the output gives us the following errors:

 ExchangeGuid is mandatory on UserMailbox.